-Alluvium is an open access scholarly journal dedicated to 21st-century writing as well as 21st-century approaches to the literary canon.
-Written by leading academics in the field, the journal offers topical short articles that are intended to reflect upon key issues and emerging trends in literature and literary criticism, and open up discussion through the site's message boards accompanying each piece.
+Alluvium is the official postgraduate journal of the British Association for Contemporary Literary Studies (BACLS).
+The journal is a leading open access publication dedicated to 21st-century writing as well as 21st-century approaches to the literary canon.
+Written and edited by promising early career researchers in the field, Alluvium offers topical short articles that are intended to reflect upon key issues and emerging trends in literature and literary criticism, and open up discussion through the site's message boards accompanying each piece.

 Since it launched in June 2012, the journal has received widespread acclaim and has been recognised for opening up high-quality online scholarship in literary criticism.
 As a journal run through WordPress, Alluvium is breaking new ground for humanities scholarship and helping academic research to find new audiences around the world through its visually arresting design and the accessibility of its articles.